Searching for Objects

 Advanced search

-Advanced search is a more powerful search that lets you write complex search queries using the StreamSets advanced query language (SAQL).
+Advanced search is a more powerful search that lets you write complex search queries using the IBM StreamSets advanced query language (SAQL).
 With advanced search, you can specify criteria that cannot be defined in basic search, such as defining complex conditions or changing the order of precedence for multiple conditions.

 To access advanced search, select the appropriate view from the Navigation panel, such as Build > Pipelines.
 In the search section above the list of objects, click the More icon () and then click Advanced Mode.
 Enter a search query using the required syntax, as follows: